Receiving a Statutory Demand

 (b) there is some other reason why the demand should be set aside.

-Statutory Demand Dangers
+Stat Demand Dangers

 Once a company is presumed insolvent, an application to wind the company up can be made by any of its creditors – not only by the creditor who served the Statutory Demand.
 Such an application is extremely hard and costly to resist.